peterjbone/airbnb-clone/README.md

 - Create account with credentials, with google and with github
 - Create a listing to rent your house
 - Create a reservation at someone else's property

-## Test Google Account 🚨(pls read this)🚨

-This account is used to test the application in the deployment, since login with credentials and with GitHub do not work in production.

-First you must open your browser and log in to Google using this account, and then simply log in with Google in the clone the airbnb

-- Email: test1user@gmail.com
-- Password: 12345678aB$

 ## License